Hinksey Hill

-At the foot of the hill is Hinksey Hill Interchange where the Abingdon By-Pass joins the Southern By-Pass Road.
-The road up the hill was the route of the A34 until the 1970s, when the Abingdon Bypass was completed.
+At the foot of the hill is Hinksey Hill Interchange, where the Abingdon By-Pass joins the Southern By-Pass Road.
+The road up the hill (also known as "Hinksey Hill") was the route of the A34 until the 1970s, when the Abingdon Bypass was completed.
 It is now an unclassified road.

+Grandpont (literally "great bridge") was a causeway supported by more than 40 arches, running from Folly Bridge over the River Thames to the foot of Hinksey Hill.
+It was built by Robert D'Oilly in the late 11th century.

-At the summit of Hinksey Hill is the Old Berkeley Golf Course which was the former private golf course of Lord Berkeley of Berkeley Castle on Boars Hill.
-The land is now preserved as a nature reserve and it a great spot for dog walking and observing the great views of the city of Oxford painted many times by the artist William Turner of Oxford.
+The summit of Hinksey Hill gives views of the city of Oxford, painted many times by the artist William Turner of Oxford (1789–1862).
 His Oxford from Hinksey Hill sold for £18,900 at Christie's in 2022.
+The painting is in the Oxford Town Hall.
+The nearby Boars Hill also gives views over Oxford.

-Much of the land on Hinksey Hill was owned by the Earls of Abingdon until it was sold by the 7th Earl in Acre sized plots throughout the 1910s.
+Much of the land on Hinksey Hill was owned by the Earls of Abingdon until it was sold by the Montagu Bertie, 7th Earl of Abingdon (1836–1928) in acre-sized plots throughout the 1910s.

-Home to the Priors a local philanthropic family.